ayhyap/xpart-radiobiometrics/README.md

 # 3. Metadata processing
 Running the training script (main.py) requires a csv file containing the following columns:
--src_subject_id: the ID of the subject in the image
+- src_subject_id: the ID of the subject in the image
--file: the file name of the image as saved on your system.
+- file: the file name of the image as saved on your system.
 Can be in subdirectories as long as you supply the correct top-level directory in globals.json
--exam: the body part imaged.
+- exam: the body part imaged.
 This is hard-coded to be one of {'AP Pelvis','Bilateral PA Fixed Flexion Knee','PA Bilateral Hand','PA Right Hand'}, case-sensitive.
--xval_split: the cross-validation split of the image.
+- xval_split: the cross-validation split of the image.
 In our case we perform 4-fold cross validation, testing folds 0-3 inclusive on images marked with the corresponding split number.

 Performing subgroup analysis requires these additional columns:
--interview_age: the age of the imaged subject in years
+- interview_age: the age of the imaged subject in years
--sex: the gender of the imaged subject
+- sex: the gender of the imaged subject
--race: the race of the image subject, mapped to integer values: 0 (other), 1 (white/caucasian), 2 (black/african american), 3 (asian), or '' (blank) if not provided
+- race: the race of the image subject, mapped to integer values: 0 (other), 1 (white/caucasian), 2 (black/african american), 3 (asian), or '' (blank) if not provided

 Performing linear probe analysis requires all of the above columns, and the following:
--KL_max: the maximum KL grade recorded for a Knee x-ray, between the two knees.
+- KL_max: the maximum KL grade recorded for a Knee x-ray, between the two knees.
 Ranges from 0 to 4, blank if not available or invalid.
--knee_prosthesis: the presence of any visible prosthetic in the knee x-ray.
+- knee_prosthesis: the presence of any visible prosthetic in the knee x-ray.
 0 or 1, blank if invalid.
--pelvis_prosthesis: the presence of any visible prosthetic in the pelvis x-ray.
+- pelvis_prosthesis: the presence of any visible prosthetic in the pelvis x-ray.
 0 or 1, blank if invalid.

 Repeating what was said in the previous step, to reproduce the training process, data from OAI is required.
 OAI is hosted on the NIMH Data Archive (NDA), but is unavailable at time of writing.